“Brother Cobweb” is on a quest to find the ideal Literary Agent/Publisher.

 The “Why”of Brother Cobweb

-Although much of the novel is inspired in part by actual events, I took the Dali Lama at his word: “We don’t need more success stories.
+Although much of the novel is inspired in part by actual events, experiences, and observations, I took the Dali Lama at his word: “We don’t need more success stories.
 We need more storytellers.”
-Of course that still doesn’t fully answer the why, which is holding the abuses of religious fundamentalism and patristic oppression into accountability, while finding a meaningful path past what seems like insurmountable life challenges.
-Ultimately, those challenges are mere surface and Brother Cobweb’s weapon of choice is that which fundamentalism inherently lacks: An artistic imagination.
+Of course that still doesn’t fully answer the why, which is a narrative type of trench theology; holding the abuses of religious vipers into accountability while finding a meaningful path past what seems like insurmountable life challenges.
+Brother Cobweb’s weapon of choice is that which fundamentalism inherently lacks: An artistic imagination.

 Synopsis of the 2018 novel, “BROTHER COBWEB”: